baniol/minedit/README.md

 ### Displaying the config

-In order to display the configuration, for example if you forgot where the source files are stored, run `minedit config`
+In order to display the configuration run `minedit config`.

+To display the path to the source files run `minedit sources`.